mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/customer_experience_derived/kitsune_retrieval_index_v1/README.md

 - `recency_score` is **only on the `customer_experience.kitsune_retrieval_index` view**, not on this underlying table.
 It is computed at read time as `EXP(-DATE_DIFF(CURRENT_DATE(), creation_date, DAY) / 30)` — 30-day exponential decay; 1.0 for today, ~0.37 after 30 days.
 It always reflects freshness relative to the current query date, so backfills don't have to recompute it.
 - `answer_latency_seconds` is whole seconds between question and answer creation timestamps; NULL for unanswered questions.
 Divide by 60 for minutes, 3600 for hours.
 Reflects the answer state at the last partition write — late answers picked up on rerun will report their actual latency.
 - `question_sentiment_score` ranges -1.0 (very negative) to 1.0 (very positive), 0 is neutral.
-- `product` is normalized from raw Kitsune values (e.g., "firefox" → "Firefox Desktop", "mobile" → "Fenix").
+- `product` on this underlying table is the raw upstream Kitsune value.
+Normalization via `static.cx_product_mappings_v1` (source = 'Kitsune', e.g., "firefox" → "Firefox Desktop", "mobile" → "Fenix") is applied at read time by the `customer_experience.kitsune_retrieval_index` view.
 - `type` is always "question"; future versions may include additional content types.
 - `embedding` is a dense float array suitable for cosine similarity or nearest-neighbor search.